fgit-24/pp5-frontend/README.md

 ### Projects

 I took a course by [Udemy Course](https://www.udemy.com/course/django-django-rest-framework-build-rest-api-in-python/learn/lecture/29085468#overview).
 But my project has major changes and additions, like for example the contact page.

-### Websites

-[Am I responsive](https://ui.dev/amiresponsive) was utilized for generating the images of my website, which are placed at the top of this README.

 ## Credits